- What are the specifications of the Microsoft Surface Pro tablet PC?

 - System Integration: networking and application configuration for CCDS

 The intended working lifetime of a tablet PC used at CCDS is four years, and warranty coverage extends for this period of time.
 Students must use a tablet PC that is issued by CCDS and is under warranty.
 Tablet PCs that are now four years old and out of warranty must be replaced.
-These include Fujitsu Stylistic Q702s purchased during the 2013–14 school year.
+These include Microsoft Surface Pro 3 units purchased during the 2014–15 school year.
 If you are not sure what model tablet PC you have, please refer to the individual emails with this information that we will be sending to parents of all current students.

 We plan for tablet PCs purchased at CCDS to have a useful working lifetime of four years.
 This coincides well with our academic program: a new tablet PC would typically be purchased for students entering fifth and ninth grades, so that two tablets would suffice for a student’s tenure in grades 5–12 at CCDS.
 Having said this, it is important to point out that users must take proper care of their machines to achieve this longevity.
 In our experience, higher than usual wear and tear is the most common reason for a computer to last less than four years.

 Every year there is new functionality that the latest device provides.
-The Surface Pro 4 is the first model designed for the Windows 10 operating system.
-We consider it to be an incremental upgrade over the Surface Pro 3.
+We consider the Surface Pro to be an incremental upgrade over the Surface Pro 4.
 All tablet PCs under warranty are fully supported and are functionally similar in that they have the same operating system and software packages with pen, touch, and keyboard inputs.
 Another factor to consider is that if your child is in grades 8–11 this year, then you will be facing the purchase of another tablet PC sometime during the remainder of your child’s career at CCDS.
 If, due to wear and tear, your tablet PC is having frequent maintenance problems now, then purchasing a new tablet this year may be the way to go.

 Backup of important computer data is the responsibility of each student.
 With the school's Microsoft Office 365 subscription, Microsoft provides each user with 1 terabyte of cloud storage on OneDrive for Business.
 Students must back up their data to the cloud, including school-related documents as well as personal music and video collections.
 Tablet PCs may be lost or stolen, and solid state drives may fail.
 In either case your data will be irretrievably lost if it is not backed up.
 CCDS no longer provides local server-based storage for students.